bernedom/FizzBuzzKata/README.md

 * The program should be able to handle any range of numbers up to std::numeric_limits<int>::max()
 * For negative numbers print "negative" before the string
 * For numbers that are divisible by 7 print "Bang" instead of the number
-* "Bang" should be printed After "Fizz" and "Buzz" or "FizzBuzz"
+* "Bang" should be printed after "Fizz" and "Buzz" or "FizzBuzz"
 * For numbers that have the same digits print "double", "triple", "quadruple", "quintuple", "sextuple", "septuple", "octuple", "nonuple", "decuple" before the string

 ## Requirements 3